SergeDmi/SergeDmi.github.io/pages/blog/engage.md

 [//]: # ( __WEIGHT__ 100 )
 [//]: # ( __TITLE__ Scientists should get involved in the climate movement : a draft )

+# Scientists should get involved in the climate movement : a draft

 As climate change is ramping up (carbon dioxyde emission rates are still increasing), the world is currently on a trajectory of rapid temperature increase.
 This temperature increase is predicted to lead to mass extinctions, food shortage, migrations, and possibly large-scale conflicts.

 There is frequent questioning wether scientists should take an active role in the climate discussion, or restrain in the name of scientific neutrality.
 Here, I will give arguments on why we should get involved, because there is no such thing as scientific neutrality, because the danger is imminent, and because we are responsible human beings.